JetsonHacksNano/resizeSwapMemory/README.md

 Starting with L4T 32.2.1/JetPack 4.2.2, the Jetson Nano by default has a 2GB swapfile.
 The swapfile allows for "extra memory" when there is memory pressure on main (physical) memory by swapping portions of memory to disk.
 Because the Jetson Nano has a relatively small amount of memory (4GB) this can be very useful, especially when say compiling large projects.

-You can examine the zram swapfile information:
+The swapfile method in use is Zram.
+You can examine the swapfile information:
 <blockquote>
 $ zramctl</blockquote>

 You will notice that there are four entries (one for each CPU of the Jetson Nano) /dev/zram0 - /dev/zram3.
-Each entry has an allocated amount of swap file associated with it, typically 494.6M, for a total of around 2GB.
+Each entry has an allocated amount of swap file memory associated with it, by default 494.6M, for a total of around 2GB.
 This is half the size of the main memory.
 You will find this to be adequate for most tasks.

 However, there are times ...